 Christina White, Senior Digital Health Specialist

 Christina White is a software engineer with a specialization in health systems.
 She has served as a Technical Project Manager and Developer on Health Systems projects for over 10 years, and has been involved in all aspects of health systems development, deployment, administration and support.
 She has specialized experiencing translating clinic workflows in to informatics systems requirements, integrating paper-based workflows into electronic systems, and health information systems standardization and interfacing.
 She has developed custom interfaces that adhere to open standards for health information data exchange, as well as adapted open source and proprietary tools where necessary and appropriate.
 She has overseen the implementation of multi-platform, multi-site Electronic Medical Records Systems in resource limited settings, the largest of which involved 100+ clinical implementations.
 She specializes in User interface/User interaction (UI/UX) design and development, and has collaborated on human computer interaction studies.
 Additionally, she has experience with health systems database architecting, MVC frameworks, development and execution of full scope testing protocols, registration modules, and lab information systems adaptation and implementation.
 She has experience collaborating on the development of health information systems to meet the diverse needs of varieties of diverse stakeholder groups.
+She is the technical project manager on the Haiti HIS work and contributes to the Digital Square deliverables.
 Ms. White holds a Bachelor’s of Science in Bioengineering from the University of Washington.